nkh/P5-App-Asciio/documentation/mdbook_asciio/src/configuration.md

 # Configuration

-Your user configuration is '$HOME/.config/Asciio/Asciio.ini'
+Your user configuration is '$HOME/.config/Asciio/Asciio.ini' it contains links to files that are used to setup different aspects of **asciio**.

-Your configuration file has this format:
+The file has this format:

 ```perl
 {